Wedding Videographer Northern Ireland - Best Films

 Professional audio, lighting, editing, and so much more are not possible with an iPhone or smartphone.
 Audio is the absolute top priority for vows and speeches.

 I got a video done, and it was the best decision we made.
-The day goes like a whirlwind, and it means you see so much of it, and it's something to have for life.
+The day goes by like a whirlwind, and it means you see so much of it, and it's something to have for life.
 We get a highlight video, which is shorter and able to show people.
 It gives you the flow of the day and is what people I know who didn't book one regretted.

 Cinematic Wedding Videographer